 Coach Griffiths came to CMS from Denison University, where he served as assistant coach.
 During his three-year tenure, the school claimed its first NCAA Division III team title (2001 women), and snagged four additional runner-up trophies between the men's and women's teams.
 He worked with swimmers who produced 81 All-American performances, 21 national championship swims, 10 NCAA meet records, and 3 NCAA Swimmer-of-the-Year awards.

 Prior to entering collegiate coaching, Griffiths was head swim coach and assistant aquatic director at the Oshkosh, Wisconsin YMCA.
 Under Griffiths the team won its first Wisconsin YMCA State Senior Meet championship.
 Additionally, the Oshkosh masters swim team he coached produced a bevy of USMS All-American awards, including a USMS national champion and record holder.

-As a swimmer at Denison University, Griffiths was one of the most improved athletes in program history.
-Among other awards and honors, he served as team captain his senior year and gathered seven All-NCAC citations and NCAA cuts in the 100 fly in 1994 and 1995.
+As a swimmer at Denison University, Griffiths twice earned the team’s Most Improved Award.
+He served as team captain his senior year and gathered seven All-SCIAC citations and NCAA cuts in the 100 yard butterfly in 1994 and 1995.

 In addition to his coaching duties, Griffiths is an Associate Professor of Physical Education at CMS.
 In 2009, Coach Griffiths won the Glen R. Huntoon Award for Superior Teaching at Claremont McKenna College and was the first athletic department member to win the award since its inception in 1974.
-Griffiths is the chair of the SCIAC swimming coaches committee and served the last five years as the NCAA D-III men’s representative to the board of directors of the College Swimming Coaches Association.
+Griffiths was the chair of the SCIAC swimming coaches committee for nine years and served for five years as the NCAA D-III men’s representative to the board of directors of the College Swimming Coaches Association.

 Griffiths, his wife, Katherine, and daughter, Charlotte, reside in Claremont.